From hackers to security experts, the Balkan IT sector is booming

 "I was really passionate about carrying out what I call security audits," Cernaianu told Reuters "It's a hobby, so I did it for free.
 Moreover, I've always sent emails to those institutions to fix their problems."

 Multinational companies are using their expertise for customer support, software development and business process outsourcing.
-Oracle, SAP, IBM, Hewlett Packard and Siemens all have business centres or operations in the region.
+Oracle, SAP, IBM, Hewlett Packard and Siemens all have business centers or operations in the region.

 Romania-founded GeCaD developed Microsoft's RAV antivirus software and Bucharest-based Softwin created BitDefender internet security technology more than a decade ago, reaching half a billion users worldwide last year.